tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

-## Core purpose refinements

-A number of functions have been deprecated to keep purrr focused on it's core purpose of faciliating functional programming in R:

--   [`cross()`](https://purrr.tidyverse.org/reference/cross.html) and all its variants have been deprecated because they're slow and buggy, and a better approach already exists in [`tidyr::expand_grid()`](https://tidyr.tidyverse.org/reference/expand_grid.html).

--   [`update_list()`](https://purrr.tidyverse.org/reference/update_list.html), [`rerun()`](https://purrr.tidyverse.org/reference/rerun.html), and the use of tidyselect with [`map_at()`](https://purrr.tidyverse.org/reference/map_if.html) and friends have been deprecated, because we no longer believe that non-standard evaluation is a good fit for purrr.

--   The `lift_*` family of functions has been deprecated because they rely on a style of function manipulation that is uncommon in R.

--   [`prepend()`](https://purrr.tidyverse.org/reference/prepend.html), [`rdunif()`](https://purrr.tidyverse.org/reference/rdunif.html), [`rbernoulli()`](https://purrr.tidyverse.org/reference/rbernoulli.html), [`when()`](https://purrr.tidyverse.org/reference/when.html), and [`list_along()`](https://purrr.tidyverse.org/reference/along.html) have all been deprecated because they don't align with the core purpose of purrr.

--   `splice()` was deprecated because we no longer believe that automatic splicing makes for good UI.

-These functions will continue to work for a number of years, but will warn you once every 8 hours when you use them.
-A future release in several years time will cause the warnings to happen on every use, and we'll remove them in a release several years after that.

-Deprecating these functions makes purrr easier to maintain because it reduces the surface area for bugs and issues, and it makes purrr easier to learn because there's a clearer common thread that ties together all functons.

-## Other breaking changes
+## Breaking changes

+First the bad stuff: we've made some changes to the way purrr operates.
+A 1.0.0 release is an opportunity to make some bigger changes to the package to ensure it's on firm footing for the next 10 years.
+Tried to make these as minimally invasive as possible.
 As part of our new policy, I made pull requests to all [CRAN packages that broke](https://github.com/tidyverse/purrr/issues/969) (except for the 1 that wasn't on GitHub).
 Out of \~1,400 dependencies only \~40 had problems.
 I've found making these PRs very empathy building and I'm getting much faster at parachuting into a random package that I have no idea what it does and fixing the problems.
 This act also gave me confidence that we'll we're deprecating quite a few functions and changing a few special cases, it shouldn't affect much code in the wild.

 ### pluck and zero-length vectors